ncatlab/nlab-content/pages/4660.md

 ## References

-The definition of the refined Lie group cohomology in terms of sheaves on simplicial spaces was given by Segal and later rediscovered in
+The definition of the refined Lie group cohomology in terms of sheaves on simplicial spaces was given by [[Graeme Segal]] and later rediscovered in

 * [[Jean-Luc Brylinski]], _Differentiable Cohomology of Gauge Groups_ ([arXiv](http://arxiv.org/abs/math/0011069))
 {#Brylinski}